 In some circumstances a large engagement ring may look odd in the workplace, and even prove inconvenient while going about your everyday routine.
 For example, if you work as a public defender, around small intricate mechanisms, or in a restaurant, both the size and the grandeur of your ring might draw the wrong type of attention towards you.

 One benefit of wearing a smaller engagement ring is that you’re able to buy a better quality diamond.
 When your budget is limited, many people forget that a smaller, more perfect diamond might be the better choice than a larger flawed one.

 Bigger flawed rings can be seen from afar and only invites unwanted commentary as it can’t be conveniently hidden.
 This applies to color, cut, and clarify.
-No on wants to walk around with a cloudy looking large rock that will draw everyone’s attention for the wrong reason.
+No one wants to walk around with a cloudy-looking large rock that will draw everyone’s attention for the wrong reason.

 Less obvious to potential thieves